Surprising Dining at Restaurant Onyx in Budapest

 The answer was - not unexpected - "no, unfortunately the whole company have to eat the same menu".
 That was an answer we both understood would be coming before the question was asked.
 Well.
 A pity never the less.

-But just after a few moments the headwaiter came back and told us that Chef didn't mind going to meet our desire!
-Fantastic!
-What a great start!
+But just after a few moments the headwaiter came back and told us that Chef didn't mind meeting our desire!

 Asparagus, Sorrel, Wild Garlic (Beyond Our Borders)